klevan/klevan.github.io/cv/index.md

 :   Also familiar with **Python**, **SQL**, **CSS**

 ## Education
-2008 - 2013
-:    PhD, Biology *University of California, San Diego (La Jolla, CA)*
+2008 - 2013    PhD, Biology *University of California, San Diego (La Jolla, CA)*

-2004 - 2008
-:    BS, Biology & Spanish *Tufts University (Medford, MA)*
+2004 - 2008    BS, Biology & Spanish *Tufts University (Medford, MA)*

 ## Workshops and Presentations
 2015
-:   **Entomological Society of America** *Big Data Meets Insect Ecology: Examining Insects Continentally using NEON Data and R* \newline Conducted an interactive workshop with 50+ attendees exploring time-series data in R. Workshop incorporated techniques such as data visualization (i.e., non-metric multidimensional scaling) and statistical analysis (i.e., permutational analysis of variance)
+:   **Entomological Society of America** *Big Data Meets Insect Ecology: Examining Insects Continentally using NEON Data and R*
+Conducted an interactive workshop with 50+ attendees exploring time-series data in R. Workshop incorporated techniques such as data visualization (i.e., non-metric multidimensional scaling) and statistical analysis (i.e., permutational analysis of variance)

 2013
 :   **Ecological Society of America** Presented results of a network analysis at the annual ecology meeting; study combined field ecology, molecular analysis and network statistics to reveal negative effects of invasive species on mutualistic networks.